 How to create a product roadmap in 5 steps

 Already know which type of roadmap to select for your digital project?
 That’s excellent!
-Now let me teach you how to build a solid roadmap for your product.
+Now it’s time to implement the roadmap in your company.
+Of course, you can use off-the-shelf product roadmap templates, but they will not be tailor-made.
+They may, therefore, not provide such a good effect.
+So let us guide you how to build a solid roadmap for your product.

 Step 1: Define your product strategy